RazorOp/razorops-web/_posts/2024-05-24-top-helm-interview-questions-and-answers.md

 ---
-title: 2024-05-24-Top Helm interview questions and answers
+title: Top Helm interview questions and answers
 description: What are Helm charts?
 Helm charts are packages of pre-configured Kubernetes resources
 image: /images/blog/top-helm-interview-questions-and-answers.webp